hmans/miniplex/README.md

 }
 ```

-This might incur a modest, but noticeable performance penalty, since you would be calling and returning from a function for every entity in the archetype.
+This will incur a modest, but noticeable performance penalty, since you would be calling and returning from a function for every entity in the archetype.
 It is typically recommended to use either a `for/of` loop:

 ```ts
 function movementSystem(world) {